ThaiDuongVu/Wardi/README.md

 ### Local data storage

-All data are stored locally without the user's need to provide their information.
+All data are stored locally without the user's need to sign up, log in, or provide their information to a server.
 Data storage uses the browser's `localStorage` feature, which means these data will be wiped if the browser's data is cleared.

 ### Dark mode